DesertBus/sockjs-twisted/README.rst

 Status
 ======

-SockJS-Twisted passes all `SockJS-Protocol <https://github.com/sockjs/sockjs-protocol>`_ tests except for returning the ``transfer-encoding: chunked`` header for websockets, as well as not supporting ``Connection: Keep-Alive``.
+SockJS-Twisted passes all `SockJS-Protocol v0.3 <https://github.com/sockjs/sockjs-protocol>`_ tests except for not supporting ``Connection: Keep-Alive``.
+There are no plans to support ``Connection: Keep-Alive`` at this time, and it should not negatively impact any applications using SockJS-Twisted.

 SockJS-Twisted has been tested with the sample chat application in the tests directory, and it has been shown to work on all supported transports on Chrome, Firefox, Internet Explorer, Safari,